 Many UHC plans include benefits such as free primary care, low-cost prescriptions and access to wellness programs.
 And you can add on coverage for dental, vision and disability.
 Plus, the UHC mobile app lets you have telehealth appointments, estimate procedure costs, compare doctors and manage your plan, making it easier to get the most out of your policy.

-Best health insurance for young adults: Anthem
+Best health insurance for young adults: Aetna

 Understanding the data behind health insurance ratings

-- AM Best Financial Strength Rating: AM Best is a credit rating agency that gives health insurance companies a financial health score.
+- AM Best financial strength rating: AM Best is a credit rating agency that gives health insurance companies a financial health score.
 A++ or "superior" is the top grade available.
 Usually, any company above A- is in an above-average financial situation.